freeCodeCamp/freeCodeCamp/docs/security.md

 ### Guidelines

 We appreciate a responsible disclosure of vulnerabilities that might impact the integrity of our platforms and users.
-In interest of saving everyone time, we encourage you to report vulnerabilities with these in mind:
+In the interest of saving everyone time, we encourage you to report vulnerabilities with these in mind:

 1. Ensure that you are using the **latest**, **stable** and **updated** versions of the Operating System and Web Browser(s) available to you on your machine.
 2. We consider using tools & online utilities to report issues with SPF & DKIM configs, or SSL Server tests, etc. in the category of ["beg bounties"](https://www.troyhunt.com/beg-bounties/) and are unable to respond to these reports.